alimanfoo/alimanfoo.github.io/_posts/2017-05-18-installing-python.md

 some basic code.

 The screenshots in this article assume you are installing Python on a computer with a Windows 10 operating system.
-However, you should be able to follow the same instructions to install on Mac or Linux.
+However, you should be able to follow similar instructions to install on Mac or Linux.

 ## Installing a Python interpreter